codecliff/PhotoGlimmer/README.md

 ## Known Issues/Limitations:

-- As of now, the the application discards the EXIF data of the image.
+- ~~As of now, the the application discards the EXIF data of the image.~~(Implemented)
 - You cannot simultaneously edit both bakground and foreground in one session.
+- Download size is large due to self-contained nature of application.
 - Issue Tracker is here:  [Issues](https://github.com/codecliff/linuxShort/issues)

 <hr/>